Dr Seth Mehl

 Upper Hanover Street

-I have been at the University of Sheffield since 2015, working closely with the Digital Humanities Institute throughout that time.
-From 2011 to 2015, I was a research fellow and teaching teaching fellow at University College London’s Survey of English Usage.
+I have been at the University of Sheffield since 2015.
+From 2011 to 2015, I was a research and teaching fellow at the Survey of English Usage at University College London (UCL), where I also completed my PhD in English and MA in English Linguistics.

-I am a member of The Keywords Project, the OED Advisory Forum, and the White Rose Gender Equality College.
-I am Digital Humanities theme lead for Sheffield in the N8 Centre of Excellence in Computationally Intensive Research.
-I was a council member of Britain’s oldest learned society, The Philological Society, from 2016 to 2020, and the society’s Honourary Secretary for Student Associate Members from 2012 to 2015.
+I am a member of The Keywords Project, the Oxford English Dictionary Advisory Forum, and the White Rose Gender Equality College.
+I was a council member of Britain’s oldest learned society, The Philological Society, from 2012 to 2020.

 - Research interests

-I am primarily active in two broad areas: corpus semantics and development research.
+I am primarily active in two broad research areas: corpus semantics and community archiving.

 My recent corpus semantic research focuses on words with multiple contested meanings, which lead to cross purposes and confusion in public debate and personal conversation: for example, decolonisation, gentrification, appropriation, fundamentalism, and white.
 These contentious multiple meanings often include newly emerging senses, and exhibit increasing vagueness.
 They also lead to potentially grave social, cultural, political, and material consequences.

-My development research relies on community-led co-production with rural community researchers in South Africa.
+My community archiving research is primarily conducted in collaboration with a team of academic and non-academic researchers in rural South Africa, and employs community- led co-production methods.
 That work has supported the creation of community archives in the form of ‘live’ records of unfolding events; and records of the living memories of older adults; as a means for building capacity and exploring concepts of development and identity.

-Recent and ongoing externally funded research projects include:
+My recent and ongoing externally funded projects include:

 - Many Happy Returns - Enabling Reusable Packaging Systems.
 Industrial Strategy Challenge Fund: Smart Sustainable Plastic Packaging Challenge.
 (As Co-Investigator).

 - Land rights in rural South Africa: Creating a record of practice in an ongoing crisis.
 AHRC Urgency Grant.
-(As Principle Investigator).
+(As Principal Investigator).

 - Mapping community heritage with young people in rural South Africa.
 AHRC GCRF Network Plus Funding.
-(As Principle Investigator).
+(As Principal Investigator).

 - Combining insights from the environmental and behavioural sciences to understand what is required to make reusable packaging mainstream.
 Sustainable Production and Consumption.